kjregan120/cs668_capstone/README.md

 o	Its monthly local wage cost is the lowest of the observed population o	Its median home value is among the lowest in the observed population Principal component analysis identified 4 distinct groups (Accelerating, Moderate Growth, Flat and Declining)

+#### Usage:
+Nearly all of the analysis was conducting using Google Colab which is a free python interpreter.
+However, to access it you will need a gmail account.